Medieval Studies Certificate

 Requirements

 Students must successfully complete five course credits on medieval topics, drawn from the list of approved courses posted each semester on the Medieval Studies website.
-Other course credits may be approved by permission of the Certificate director and the course instructor.
+Other course credits may be approved by permission of the certificate director and the course instructor.

-Additionally, no more than two course credits may overlap in the fulfillment of the requirements of the Medieval Studies certificate or of a major, a simultaneous degree, or another certificate.
+Additionally, no more than two course credits may overlap in the fulfillment of the requirements of the Medieval Studies Certificate or of a major, a simultaneous degree, or another certificate.
 Additionally, no course credit may be applied toward the requirements of more than two curricular programs.
 For example, the same course credit may not be used to fulfill the requirements of two certificates and a major.

 summary of Requirements